promagen/windows/README.md

 At local development we are using some application based on localhost and in this example it's a PHP service just for a testing http://localhost:8080
 The path for a executing the scripts is set on "../", the folder is currently used by this repository.
+We have to options, creating such here scripts to control each external separated repositories
-In Real usage, we are creating the structure of project such:
+or we can create sourcode + ProMaGen code by creating the structure of project such:

 + MainApp
     + src
     + docker
     + vendor
+    + restart.bat
     + ... some files such composer.json

-What we need add is just creating more scripts to execute by promagen, we can use the all scripts here created and leave only
+What we need add is just creating more scripts to execute by ProMaGen, we can use the all scripts here created and leave only:

     restart.bat

-To use it every time to restart our application, and another just to controll our docker or another services at this point of view, we can control all folders inside the project by the scripts.
+To use it every time to restart our application and more scripts e.g.: to control our docker or another services...

+At this point of view, we can control all folders inside the project by the bash scripts.

 ## required